astro313/RXJ1131/WRITEUP/response.md

 In Fig.5,it would be good to show what you think is the contribution from the companion galaxy.

 # RESPONSE:
 The referee is correct and we found a bug in the GILDAS package that affected the statistics and fluxes within the map used for previous line-integrated flux extraction.
 In the resubmitted version, we have updated the intensity reported for CO(2-1) by summing the fluxes over the FWZI (20.3+/-0.6 Jy km/s).
 The updated intensity is in agreement with the double-Gaussian fitted to the  extracted spectrum (Fig. 1).
-Since our lensing-corrected M_gas for both RXJ1131 and the companion are derived from the flux in each channel, this does not change our conclusion.
+Since the lensing-corrected M_gas for both RXJ1131 and the companion are derived by first summing up the flux density of each channel within the FWZI, and then dividing by their respective magnification factors.
+This revision in the CO line intensity does not change our conclusion of this paper.

-We attempted to over-plot the companion's spectrum to Fig. 5, as suggested by the referee, but found the figure to be too busy as the plot is showing various spectra with different various linestyles and colors.
-This main message for this plot is to show that we recover an intrinsically symmetric line profile for the main galaxy which is informative about its gas kinematics.On the other hand, the useful information regarding the companion from the de-lensed spectrum is the gas mass, which we report in the text (and in the table, as suggested by the referee).
+We have adopted the suggestion provided by the referee and have updated Fig. 5 to include an additional figure showing the de-lensed spectra for RXJ1131 and the companion.